adarqui/shellcc/README.md

   }
 ```

-The aboce C code produces a nice concise ARM64 ASM.
+The above C code produces a nice concise ARM64 ASM.
 It is likely that a dedicated person could produce an even more concise version, but that would take time better spent on finding vulnerabilities.

 ```Assembly
   0000000100007ecc	stp	x29, x30, [sp, #-16]!